Settings (Windows): First generation of settings app on windows

-Second generation: Settings
+Second generation of windows settings app

-The second generation of the app, called "Settings" has been included with all releases of Windows 10 (including Windows 10 Mobile edition), as well as Windows Server 2016, 2019 and 2022.
+The second generation of the app, called "Settings", has been included with all releases of Windows 10 (including Windows 10 Mobile edition), as well as Windows Server 2016, 2019 and 2022.
 It includes more options that were previously exclusive to the desktop Control Panel.
 Windows Update, which belonged to the Control Panel prior to Windows 10, now exclusively belong to Settings.
 The latest version contains the following categories: